 M.J.
 Craig: I don't see why not.
 Myriad caches of water, both large and small, exist across the entire planet, melted by salts.
 These could provide a variety of potential habitats for life to exist.
 There may also be caverns beneath the surface that are more habitable and where who knows what may be living.

 Q: What about images of potential fossils?

-MAA: These are a very realistic possibility, even probability, that we expect science will confirm sooner or later on Mars.
-We will be adding a fossil archive in due course.
+M.J.
+Craig: These are a very realistic probability that I expect science will confirm sooner or later on Mars.

-Q: What can researchers do to improve their chances of identifying potential archaeological artefacts in the Mars images?
+Q: What can researchers do to improve their chances of identifying potential exoarchaeological artefacts in the Mars images?

 1. Above all, be more critical in everything you do - and be realistic.
 Finding archaeological evidence on our own planet takes time, patience and tenacity, and usually involves digging into the soil and physically examining potential artefacts - something you are of course unable to do, as you have only a digital image from Mars with which to assess any potential artificial object.
-For this reason, you must accept that from the outset you have a significant difficulty before you in identifying such objects correctly, and thus must apply rigorous scrutiny in all of your observations and research.
+For this reason, you must accept that from the outset, you have a significant difficulty before you in trying to identify such objects correctly, and must therefore apply rigorous scrutiny in all of your observations and research.

-2. Be aware that looking at images for many hours will play tricks on your eyes.
+2. Be aware that looking at images for many hours will play tricks on your eyes, so have a rest.

 4. Never make a judgment based on somebody else’s processed image.